Deha26/Ai-algorithms/README.md

    - Implements fitness evaluation, mutation, and crossover to evolve solutions.
    - Demonstrates solving problems like the 8-queens puzzle with genetic operators.

-Each algorithm is implemented as Python functions with examples and corresponding outputs.
-The notebook also visualizes graphs using matplotlib and networkx.